CorbinGay/group4project1/README.md

 Write a query to list out all players, and the name of their team, and their coaches
 <img width="600" alt="Screenshot 2024-03-27 at 8 47 47 PM" src="https://github.com/clh15315/group4project1/assets/40582321/c61eb572-95ca-4376-92e8-54d98da5a194">

+Query 3 lists out the names of the players, their team name, and the name of their coaches.
+This is extremely useful to the soccer club in order to organize their clubs better and have a better understanding of which team the player is on and which coach is in charge of them.
+This will help their information searching go very quickly because they will just need to look up each individual player and be able to see all of the information that they need about them.

 ### Query 4:
 Write a query to find the total number of players in each age group
 <img width="626" alt="Screenshot 2024-03-27 at 8 50 12 PM" src="https://github.com/clh15315/group4project1/assets/40582321/c73fb0e8-9833-477b-93fd-dce1b7e546bc">